ioos/glider-dac/_docs/ngdac-netcdf-file-submission-process.md

 ## Dataset Archiving

-Once a glider deployment is **completed** and marked for archival, the dataset is added to the [National Centers for Environmental Information](https://www.ncei.noaa.gov/) national ocean archive.  **It is the responsibility of the data provider to mark the deployment as completed before the NCEI archival process begins**.
+Once a glider deployment is **completed** the data provider has the option to archive the dataset with the [National Centers for Environmental Information](https://www.ncei.noaa.gov/) national ocean archive.  **It is the responsibility of the data provider to mark the deployment as completed before the NCEI archival process begins**.

-Here's how to mark a deployment as complete:
+Here's how to mark a deployment as complete and submit the dataset to NCEI:

 1. Navigate to the [GliderDAC providers page](https://gliders.ioos.us/providers/) and login with your account credentials.
 To get to the deployments page